New Zealanders reportedly killed in South Korea landslides

 They were all New Zealand citizens.

+Local media reported the missing trio were found dead after a mudslide swept away their rental accommodation.

-A close friend of the trio told TVNZ they were believed to be dead.
+A close friend of the family told TVNZ they were believed to be dead.

 "All I know at this stage is that the cafe part of their lodging was destroyed," he said.